 Along with classic sizes, it seems there has been a surge in classic styling also – simple but elegant faces, leather & material straps rather than bracelets, and of course, the aforementioned sizing.

 The Oris Big Crown Pointer Date is one such timepiece, and it is simple but stunning.

 Available in a 36mm or 40mm case size, this is classical timekeeping at its finest, you could certainly imagine Group Captain Sir Douglas Bader (CBE, DSO & Bar, DFC & Bar, DL & FRAeS) strapping one of these to his wrist before climbing into his Spitfire.

 The BIG Names

-There were of course some new offerings from the big names, like the ‘Rainbow’ Rolex (aka Rolex Cosmograph Daytona) which is the Liberace of watches, buy levitra online especially with the sapphire & diamond set case ($96,900 without the jewels) on the Everose, or the TAG Heuer Carrera Tete de Vipere – a limited edition (just 150 pieces worldwide) made to celebrate the 55th anniversary of the Heuer Carrera chronograph which uses an in-house chronograph movement, a tourbillon and blue ceramic case – it features the world’s most affordable Swiss made tourbillon.
+There were, of course, some new offerings from the big names, like the ‘Rainbow’ Rolex (aka Rolex Cosmograph Daytona) which is the Liberace of watches, especially with the sapphire & diamond set case ($96,900 without the jewels) on the Everose, or the TAG Heuer Carrera Tete de Vipere – a limited edition (just 150 pieces worldwide) made to celebrate the 55th anniversary of the Heuer Carrera chronograph which uses an in-house chronograph movement, a tourbillon and blue ceramic case – it features the world’s most affordable Swiss-made tourbillon.